Business broadband routers explained

 What are ‘business broadband’ routers?

-For instance, financial trading firms may want a router that supports multiple broadband connections (for redundancy) to make sure they are ALWAYS online, as losing connection during a key trade may be catastrophic.
+For instance, financial trading firms may want a router supporting multiple broadband connections to ensure they are ALWAYS online, as losing connection during a key trade may be catastrophic.
 On the other hand, a large enterprise will require routers equipped with multiple Wi-Fi bands and a mesh network to accommodate hundreds of devices simultaneously across a large area.

-In contrast, a corner shop that only needs Wi-Fi for its PoS will do just fine with a cheap ADSL broadband deal and the default router that comes with this package!
+In contrast, a corner shop that only needs basic Wi-Fi for its PoS will do just fine with a cheap mobile business broadband deal that uses a simple internet dongle.

 Business router vs. home router